 14 April, 2017

-It is well known that asbestos exposure significantly increases the risk of contracting mesothelioma – an aggressive type of lung cancer – but is there any evidence that it increases breast cancer risk?
+We know that asbestos exposure significantly increases the risk of contracting mesothelioma – an aggressive type of lung cancer.
+But is there any evidence that it increases breast cancer risk?

 Virgil Anderson of mesothelioma.net, a U.S. support group for mesothelioma sufferers, suggests there may be.